camiska/zotero-batchimport/README.md

 ## Install

-- Download the latest `.xpi` from the Releases page of https://github.com/camiska/zotero-batchimport
+- Download the latest `.xpi` from the Releases page [here](https://github.com/camiska/zotero-batchimport/releases)
 - In Zotero: Tools > Add-ons > Gear icon > Install Add-on From File > select the XPI

 ## Credits and Thanks